History of Science and Medicine

 Advising

 During their first term in the program, all students will be advised by the DGS.
 During the second term and thereafter, each student will be advised by a faculty member of the student’s choosing.
 The adviser will provide guidance in selecting courses and preparing for the qualifying examination.
-The adviser may also offer help with the development of ideas for the dissertation, but students are free to choose someone else as the dissertation adviser when the time comes to do so.
+The adviser may also offer help with the development of ideas for the dissertation, but students are free to choose someone else as the dissertation supervisor when the time comes to do so.
 Students are encouraged to discuss their interests and program of study with other members of the faculty.

 Dissertation Prospectus